-There are an estimated 395 million pets in the United States in 85 million households.
-According to the ASPCA, 184 million of them are cats and dogs, which are the most common pets that visit veterinary professionals every year.
+Cats and dogs are the most common pets that visit veterinary professionals every year.
 That can add up to an extraordinary amount of money being spent at the veterinarian’s office every year.
-So, should you get pet insurance if you have a pet?
+This fact brings up the question, should you get pet insurance if you have a pet?
 How do you know if pet insurance is right for your pet?

-There are all kinds of pets and almost all of them are covered.
+There are all kinds of pets and almost all of them are covered by insurance.
 You may not think getting pet insurance on your pet fish is a good idea because, unfortunately, no matter how much you love your fish, they do not have a very long lifespan.
 However, there are some companies that offer fish insurance.
-Really.
-Some fish can cost a lot more than a dog, and if you are going to spend that much on your fish, I suppose you will want to get health insurance.
-Rates can run about $5 per month.
-Other species will cost you more, of course.
-Reptiles are about $8 per month on average, small critters like hamsters and gerbils are about $10 per month, cats will cost you approximately $30 per month, and dogs are usually about $50.
+Some fish can cost a lot more than a dog, and if you are going to spend that much on your fish, you may want to get health insurance.
+Rates will vary between reptiles, hamsters, cats, and dogs, of course.

-If your pet is over 10 years old, the insurance premium (the amount you pay per month) can be over $100.
+If your pet is over 10 years old, the insurance premium (the amount you pay per month) will be pricier.
 In fact, many insurance companies will not even cover dogs over a certain age, usually about 8-12 years of age.
 Some insurance companies do not have an age limit.

-Just like humans, there is a difference in premium payments for males and females.
-The reason being that some illnesses are more prevalent in one sex or another.
+Just like humans, there is a difference in premium payments for males and females, the reason being that some illnesses are more prevalent in one sex or another.
 For example, male dogs are more susceptible to accidents and injury due to aggression, but females are more susceptible to many kinds of cancers.
-However, the cost for medical care in males and females are skewed so males tend to cost more.

 The breed of your dog also makes a big difference in the cost of pet health insurance.
-For example, the German Shepherd breed has approximately 80 congenital or hereditary conditions.
+For example, the German Shepherd breed has approximately 50 congenital or hereditary conditions that may occur.
+Hip dysplasia and von Willebrand Disease are two examples.
 In addition, larger dogs cost more due to their shorter life spans.
-The five dog breeds that cost the most to insure include:
+Five dog breeds that can be expensive to insure include: